libgit2/pygit2/README.md

     <pygit2.Tree object at 0x7f9d2f3000f0>

-These four classes (``Commit``, ``Tree``, ``Blob`` and ``Tag``) inherit from the ``pygit2.Object`` base class, which provides shared behaviour.
-A Git object is identified by a unique *object id*, which is a binary byte string;
-this is often represented as an hexadecimal text string:
+These four classes (``Commit``, ``Tree``, ``Blob`` and ``Tag``) inherit from the ``Object`` base class, which provides shared behaviour.
+A Git object is identified by a unique *object id*, which is a binary byte string; this is often represented as an hexadecimal text string:

     >>> commit.oid
     b'x\xde\xb5W\x8d\x01<\xdb\xdf\x08o\xa1\xd1\xa3\xe7\xd9\x82\xe8\x88\x8f'